 The cable that charges your phone is also used to send data.
 Connecting your device to an unknown port has its risks.
 If the port is compromised, there is a risk of data theft.
-Look in to purchasing a power only charging cable for unsafe situations.
+Look in to purchasing a power only charging cable or data blocker USB device for unsafe situations.

 When you return

 When you return from your trip, change any passwords that you may have used during your travels.

 10. Have your devices inspected by your local IT Support upon your return.

 If you connected your device to an unknown or public network while travelling, there is the chance that an attacker installed malicious software on your device and is patiently waiting for you to connect it to the University or your personal network.

 Contact the IST Service Desk at (204)474-8600 for assistance.